-This issue of the SMB Snorkel contains the history of the lost boats for the month's of January and February.
-It also has photos and stories from the December 2022 and January 2023 monthly SMB meetings on page 12.
-Page 13 discusses the 41 year service of the USS Ohio (SSBN-726) and also information about SMB T-shirts for sale.
-Page 14 honors the "Boat of the Month" in an honor to Jim Rock, the builder and owner of the current SMB float.
+This issue of the SMB Snorkel Exhaust contains the history of the lost boats for the month's of January and February.
+It also has photos and stories from the December 2023 and the snowed out January 2024 monthly SMB meetings and the USSVI Annual Meeting in Ohio on page 12.
+Page 13 discusses the 41 year service of the USS Ohio (SSBN-726), a story about the Tennessee Ice Bears hockey team, and also information about SMB T-shirts for sale.
+Page 14 has the "Boat of the Month" in an honor to Jim Rock, the builder and owner of the SMB float.